sourcegraph/about/blogposts/2021/log4j-log4-shell-0-day.md

 - [upgrade-log4j-gradle](https://github.com/sourcegraph/log4j-cve-code-search-resources/tree/main/batch-changes): Force usage of safe log4j dependency versions (including for transitive dependencies) in all Gradle projects that use affected log4j dependency versions.
 - [detect-log4j-gradle](https://github.com/sourcegraph/log4j-cve-code-search-resources/tree/main/batch-changes): Detect Gradle projects (using `build.gradle` files) that use affected log4j dependency versions and open a pull request with a `fixme` file.
 - [detect-log4j-maven](https://github.com/sourcegraph/log4j-cve-code-search-resources/tree/main/batch-changes): Detect Maven projects (using `pom.xml` files) that use affected log4j dependency versions and and open a pull request with a `fixme` file.
-- More coming soon.
+- We'll be adding more (and let us know if you have specific requests).
 You can also customize the existing specs for your needs, or [write your own batch change spec](https://docs.sourcegraph.com/batch_changes).

 After you preview and create a batch change, you can see all of the pull requests and track their progress: